zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 We have just shown that the vectors of the same type (but of different orders) are orthogonal in the Hilbert space.
-What remains is to determine whether that holds for different types of vectors as well.
+What remains is to determine whether that holds for combinations of different types of vectors as well.

 We begin by considering the pairs of \\(\bm{L_{m,n}}\\) and \\(\bm{M_{m,n}}\\):